artemave/REST-assured/README.markdown

 #### Delete all doubles

-  HTTP DELETE to '/doubles/all' deletes all doubles.
+  HTTP DELETE to `/doubles/all` deletes all doubles.
 Useful for cleaning up between tests.

 ## Redirects

-It is sometimes desirable to only double certain calls while letting others through to the 'real' services.
+It is sometimes desirable to only double certain calls while letting others through to the "real" services.
 Meet Redirects.
 Kind of "rewrite rules" for requests that didn't match any double.

-Another potential use for redirects is setting up a 'default' double that matches multiple fullpaths.
+Another potential use for redirects is setting up a "default" double that matches multiple fullpaths.
 This is of course given your app does not mind an extra redirect.
-Also note that 'default' double still covers single http verb so requests with different methods won't match.
+Also note that such "default" double still only covers single http verb so requests with different methods won't match (hint: need an extra double).

 Here is the rest API for managing redirects:

 ### Create redirect

-  HTTP POST to '/redirects' creates redirect.
+  HTTP POST to `/redirects` creates redirect.
   The following options can be passed as request parameters:

-  - __pattern__ - regex (perl5 style) tested against request fullpath.
+  - __pattern__ - regex (perl5 style) tested against request fullpath. e.g, `^/auth/(.*)`.
 Mandatory
-  - __to__ - url base e.g., 'https://myserver:8787/api'.
+  - __to__ - url base e.g, `http://example.com/api/\1?p=1` where `\1` is a reference to captured group from the pattern.
 Mandatory

   Example:

     bash$ curl -d 'pattern=^/auth&to=https://myserver.com/api' http://localhost:4578/redirects

-  Now request (any verb) to 'http://localhost:4578/auth/services/1' will get redirected to 'https://myserver.com/api/'.
+  Now request (any verb) to `http://localhost:4578/auth/services/1` will get redirected to `https://myserver.com/api/`.
 Provided of course there is no double matched for that fullpath and verb.
-Captured group in pattern can be referenced from replacement e.g. \\1, \\2, etc.
+Captured group in pattern can be referenced from replacement e.g. `\1`, `\2`, etc.
   Much like rewrite rules, redirects are evaluated in order (of creation).
 In UI you can manually rearrange the order.

 ### Delete all redirects

-  HTTP DELETE to '/redirects/all' deletes all redirects.
+  HTTP DELETE to `/redirects/all` deletes all redirects.
 Useful for cleaning up between tests.

 ## Author